wagtail/wagtail/docs/editor_manual/finding_your_way_around/the_explorer_page.rst

 * Selecting at least one checkbox will popup an action bar at the bottom, which will list all the available bulk actions for pages.

-* Clicking on any action will take you to a separate page with all the selected pages, for confirmation
+* Clicking on any action will take you to a separate view with all the selected pages, for confirmation
 * Similar buttons are available for each child page.
 These are made visible on hover.

 Reordering pages